Prepare to package an app (Desktop Bridge)

 Your app always runs with elevated security privileges.
 Your app needs to work while running as the interactive user.
-Users who install your app from the Windows Store may not be system administrators, so requiring your app to run elevated means that it won't run correctly for standard users.
-Apps that require elevation for any part of their functionality won't be accepted in the Windows Store.
+Users who install your app from the Microsoft Store may not be system administrators, so requiring your app to run elevated means that it won't run correctly for standard users.
+Apps that require elevation for any part of their functionality won't be accepted in the Microsoft Store.

 Your app requires a kernel-mode driver or a Windows service.
 The bridge is suitable for an app, but it does not support a kernel-mode driver or a Windows service that needs to run under a system account.
 Instead of a Windows service, use a background task.

 Your app's modules are loaded in-process to processes that are not in your Windows app package.
 This isn't permitted, which means that in-process extensions, like shell extensions, aren't supported.
 But if you have two apps in the same package, you can do inter-process communication between them.